Last Updated on July 4, 2023 by asoulwindow

 Day 5 – 3rd March, 2019

 Meeting with the President of Uganda followed by sightseeing of Kampala and Entebbe.
-It was my first meeting with the head of any state.
+You can also see Kampala on a budget, by the way.
+Anyways, it was my first meeting with the head of any state.
 We had a long meaningful discussion with the Ugandan President His Excellency Mr. Yoweri Kaguta Museveni.
 He has served as the President of Uganda since 1986.

 He had replaced the previous presidents of Uganda such as the notorious Idi Amin and Milton Obote.
 It is a commonly known fact that Uganda was an unstable nation during the tumultuous times when Idi Amin was the president.
 Peace and normalcy was restored in Uganda after Mr. Museveni took charge.
 To be able to interact with such a luminary of historical importance was a privilege for all of us.